-3.38 A Conservation Area is an area of special architectural or historic interest, the character of which it is desirable to preserve and enhance.
+3.41 A Conservation Area is an area of special architectural or historic interest, the character of which it is desirable to preserve and enhance.
 The Council considers that consultation with, and the involvement of local people is important when undertaking work associated with Conservation Areas.
 This will help encourage greater ownership of the concept and greater co-operation and commitment to achieving the aims of the designation.
 The Council will involve the community in the designation, variation or cancellation of a Conservation Area.
-This will entail formal consultation with the Historic Environment Division (HED) in what will be the new Department for Communities (DfC).
-Any alterations to existing Conservation Areas or designation of new Conservation Areas will be advertised through local press (The Mid Ulster Mail and Tyrone Courier are the publications used by Mid Ulster Council).
+This will entail formal consultation with the Historic Buildings Council, Department for Communities (Historic Environment Division), Department for Infrastructure (Roads and Rivers), and NI Water (as the current water and sewerage undertaker).

+3.42 Any alterations to existing Conservation Areas or designation of new Conservation Areas will be advertised in at least one local newspaper circulating in Mid Ulster District.
 Where appropriate public meetings will be held to discuss and present proposals.